Pictured from left to right, top row and bottom row: Sorrel, Scotch Broom, Summer Sorrel, Wild Wind, Criterion and Broadleaf.

 The scary “before” picture.

-“Beautiful yarn!” she said (it’s a Duck Duck Wool purple, so of course it is).
+“Beautiful yarn!” she said of the blurple hand-dyed from Sandra of Duck Duck Wool.
 In a fit of desperation, and because I figured I could at least start my project with what I had managed to wind, I had cut off the ball, so Lucy had to dig a little to find an end and start her work.
 After a minute or so, she determined it would be best to make an end, so I took out my scissors and she let me decide where to cut.

 For the next few hours, as Lucy followed a few different ends through the various tangles, I worked on the start of my gift.
 Our hands busy, we chatted about all things fiber — the crazy lines at Rhinebeck, how knitting has gotten us to appreciate colors we normally don’t gravitate toward — and also about our families and living in the city.
 As it got darker and I neared the end of my small ball, Lucy handed me two more large ones.
 I had enough to finish my project and left Lucy with around 100 yards for her to detangle and use at her leisure.